 - STANDARDS FOR PROMOTION TO PROFESSOR

 To merit promotion to Professor, a candidate will have met the standards described above for appointment or promotion to Associate Professor with tenure.
-Also, the individual will have demonstrated a proven record of distinguished achievement in research with consistent contribution in externally funded projects, teaching, extension and engagement and service commensurate with their Statement of Mutual Expectations.
+Also, the individual will have demonstrated a proven record of distinguished achievement in research with consistent contribution in externally funded projects, teaching, extension and engagement and service commensurate with their Statement of Faculty Responsibility.
 For promotion to Professor, the Department must be assured that the candidate has achieved (or earned) national and/or international recognition for excellence in her/his field of research and that the candidate will maintain this reputation through significant (and regular) contributions to the field.

 To be promoted to Professor, a candidate must have a number of substantive works accepted for publication or exhibition that have been subjected to a peer review process that is comparable or exceed Full Professors’ works in the field.
 The candidates for Full Professor should have a commendable lead role in authorship of at least two reviewed papers/creative works.
 Reviewed sole authored papers/creative works, first author papers/creative works, and/or joint papers/creative works with graduate students are examples of indicators of commendable lead role in authorship.
 The expectation is that these publications will be in that group of journals, juried exhibitions, and competitions considered to be at the top of a particular field or area.

 Candidates for RPT must prepare a dossier following the RPT Dossier Format Requirements, NCSU REG05.20.20 – Reappointment, Promotion, and Tenure Dossier Format Requirements.
 The RPT dossier is submitted to the Department Head at a date determined by the Department Head to permit adequate time for the review and feedback stages of the process.

 8. CATEGORIES OF PUBLICATIONS, CREATIVE AND SCHOLARLY WORK